How to Travel to Cuba (as a U.S. Citizen)

 When this elusive nation finally opened to US travelers, it immediately became a hot topic.
-My trip to Cuba in spring 2018 led me to realize how curious my friends in the US are about life there, and how they can travel there themselves!
+My trip to Cuba in spring 2018 led me to realize how curious my friends in the US are about life here, and how to travel to Cuba themselves!

-Details on my itinerary, advice, and things to do are in my other blog post here.
+Details on my Cuba itinerary are in my other blog post.
 This post is geared towards the logistics of traveling there as a US citizen specifically:

 To experience Cuba in full, and go beyond the cigars, mojitos, and glamorized old cars, you need to visit more than just Havana.
 You also really need to stay with a family in a casa particular (homestay).
 Actually as a US citizen, that’s technically the only lodging you should use at all!